 - 0 to 6 months in county jail

-- IID requirements for up to 6 months
+- IID requirements for up to 6 months, other restrictions are possible

 In addition to the above penalties, if you are convicted (found guilty) of DUI in California under Vehicle Code Section 23152, 23153, or 23154, you will face other serious consequences, including but not limited to: